Economics of the FIFA World Cup: Italy (1990)

+Italy had been hit by a global economic crisis in the late 1970s which continued to affect the country's economy through the 1980s.
+There were hopes that the FIFA World Cup of 1990 would strengthen the country's economy and international reputation.
+Italy invested 362.87 million USD into building a stadium in Turin, as well as more money to renovate other stadiums for the mega-event.
+Italy was the first example of a country overspending on a World Cup.
+The country had budgeted 2 billion USD but spent about 3.69 billion USD, which led to further indebtedness for the country.
+The Italy 1990 World Cup is also the first example of the event becoming truly commercialized.
+The game had an official soundtrack, video games, and associated product lines.
+It was the first World Cup to be considered a "mega-sporting event."
+Analysis shows that the World Cup was correlated with increased property crime (such as bag-snatching, pick-pocketing, and shoplifting) in hosting provinces.

 United States (1994)

-The World Cup in the United States was hosted in a number of cities.
-In Los Angeles, site of the final, there was a total economic profit of 623 million dollars that went directly into the metropolitan economy.
-To help one better understand this figure, in comparison of that same year the Super Bowl only accounted for 182 million dollars (Nodell).
-These figures were calculated over just a one-month period in which these games took place.
-Just in California, reports from the Pasadena Convention and Visitor's Bureau conclude that 1,700 part-time jobs became available during the preparation and duration of the event (Deady).
-New York City, San Francisco, and Boston received combined revenue of one billion and forty-five million dollars.
-The overall increase on hotels and food and beverages was ten and fifteen percent from the previous year.
-This money spent on hotels and restaurants helps the entire U.S. economy in that many of these hotels and restaurants are chains and corporations.
-Hence, the money made is spread throughout the corporation and it was found to be used for the opening of new facilities and expansions of the corporation.
+In the United States was, as usual, hosted in a number of cities.
+In Los Angeles, site of the final, there was a total economic profit of $623 million that went directly into the metropolitan economy.
+In comparison, in the same year the Super Bowl only accounted for $182 million (Nodell).
+These figures were calculated over just the one-month period in which these games took place.
+In California alone, reports from the Pasadena Convention and Visitors Bureau conclude that 1,700 part-time jobs became available during the preparation and duration of the event (Deady).
+New York City, San Francisco, and Boston received combined revenue of $1.045 billion.
+The overall increases from the previous year on hotels and on food and beverages were 10% and 15%.
+This money spent on hotels and restaurants helped the entire U.S. economy.

-In addition to the direct impacts of the 1994 World Cup, there are many indirect impacts as well.
-In order to host the Cup the United States had to develop a national soccer league, resulting in the formation of Major League Soccer (MLS) in 1996.
+In addition to the direct impacts of the 1994 World Cup, there were also indirect impacts: in order to host the Cup the United States had to develop a national soccer league, resulting in the formation of Major League Soccer (MLS) in 1996.
 Construction of new facilities, sponsorship of new teams, and the revenue of the ticket sales all resulted in economic boosts.
 The newly introduced professional league engendered one of the fastest growing youth sports in the country.
-Youth soccer took off and the selling of apparel and gear for the sport was a target for private businesses to focus on selling.
+Youth soccer took off and the selling of apparel and gear for the sport was an opportunity for private businesses.